Oura Health: Products

 The company's main product is the Oura Ring, which collects health data from the wearer's finger like a regular activity bracelet or heart rate monitor.
 The activity, heart rate, body temperature, respiratory rate and sleep data collected by the ring are transmitted wirelessly via Bluetooth to a smartphone app.
 Oura launched in 2015 with a Kickstarter campaign for the first-generation ring (which was bulkier than the newer versions).
 The second and third-generation rings came out in 2018 and 2021, respectively.
 The Oura ring is intended to be comfortable and not disrupt sleep or exercise.
 The operation of the Oura Ring is based on infrared LEDs.
 The light from the LEDs is reflected through the skin and the changes in the reflection are analysed by an algorithm developed by the company.
 This allows the heart rate and heart rate variability (as measured by RMSSD) to be determined.
 Oura's sensors capture the wearer's biometric data at significantly higher frequency than wearable products from competitors such as Apple Inc. and Fitbit.
 The device can also measure body temperature and menstrual cycle.
 The battery is said to last for a week on a single charge.
 The ring weighs 4 to 6 g, depending on ring size.

 Oura Health announced the third-generation Oura Ring on 26 October 2021, with new features including 24/7 heart rate monitoring, blood oxygen monitoring, and period prediction.

 In October 2024, the company launched the Oura Ring 4.
 A review in Wired magazine on 15 October 2024 said that "many software and hardware updates to the latest Oura ring make it more accurate, useful, and easier to wear" as compared to the Oura Ring 3.
 The Oura Ring 4 does not have any bumps on the inside of the ring, because the sensors, "which include red and infrared LEDs for blood oxygen; green and red LEDs for heart rate, heart rate variability, and sleep respiration; a digital temperature sensor; and an accelerometer," are now inset inside the body of the ring.

+In June 2026, the Oura Ring 5 became available for purchase.
+Considerably thinner than the Oura Ring 4, it also offers improved accuracy and battery life, a new optional charging case and GLP-1 medication tracking.
+It has 12 LED sensors, 6 fewer than its predecessor.